engin100/950/labs/lab-6.md

 - Navigate to Design -> Edit Board Shape.
 - The board should be no bigger than 4 inches by 4 inches.
 You can toggle between Imperial and Metric units by pressing Q. [This shows you how to do that.](https://resources.altium.com/p/layout-guide-changing-board-sizes-altium-designer)

+5. Make sure to press "2" to get back into the mode where you can move stuff around.

-5. We will add some design rules.
+6. We will add some design rules.
 Press 2 on your keyboard to ensure that you are on the component layout screen.
 Navigate to Design -> Rules.
 A PCB rules window should pop up.
 Set the following design rules:
-    * Electrical -> Clearance = 6 mil
+    * Electrical -> Clearance = 10 mil
     * Routing -> Width
         - Minimum Width = 6 mil
         - Preferred Width = 15 mil
         - Maximum Width = 30 mil
-    * Manufacturing -> MinimumAnnularRing = 7 mil
-    * Manufacturing -> HoleSize = 13 mil (min) and 125 mil (max)
+    * Manufacturing -> Hole Size = 13 mil (min) and 125 mil (max)

-6. Make sure to press "2" to get back into the mode where you can move stuff around.
+    * Manufacturing -> Minimum Annular Ring = 7 mil

 7. Layout your components neatly on the board.
 Be sure to place your Arduino and Data Logger in such a way that you do not obstruct the port for the uploading cable or the SD Card opening.

 8. To connect traces to your different components, choose Place -> Trace.
 When you are placing a trace press 3 to toggle between your min, preferred, and max trace width as set in the design rules (the vast majority should be your preferred, so you don't have to change this very often).

 9. When routing, all traces should default to 15mil if you implemented the Design Rules correctly.
 However, you should manually thicken the traces from the power connections to the GPS, Arduino, and SD Card reader to 20mil in order to compensate for the increased current flow through them.
+For the heater, use 30mil traces!

 10. Recall from lecture that your board contains two copper layers.
 These layers are referred to as the top and bottom layers, and are colored red and blue.
 You can route traces on either side of the board.
 You need to escape out of placing traces, then switch layers (by clicking on the layer that you want), the go back to placing traces.